Teksta versija

 Section 31.
 Failure to Submit the Data Necessary for the Production of Official Statistics or the Disclosure of Data Received for Research Purposes

-(1) For the failure to submit the data necessary for the production of official statistics if the obligation to submit the data is laid down by an external legal act, for the failure to allow the observance of the actual prices, or for the failure to provide truthful and complete basic information on prices and tariffs in accordance with the procedures laid down in laws and regulations, a warning or a fine from two to seventy units of fine shall be imposed on a natural person but a fine from six to one hundred and forty units of fine on a legal person.
+(1) For the failure to submit the data necessary for the production of official statistics if the obligation to submit the data is stipulated by an external legal act, or for the failure to allow the observance of the actual prices, or for the failure to provide truthful and complete basic information on prices and tariffs in accordance with the procedures laid down in legal acts, a warning or a fine from two to seventy units of fine shall be imposed on a natural person, but a fine from six to one hundred and forty units of fine - on a legal person.

-(2) For the disclosure of indirectly identifiable data received for the purpose of research to third persons or for the use thereof for a purpose other than that for which the data were initially requested and provided, a warning or a fine from two to seventy units of fine shall be imposed on a natural person but a fine from six to one hundred and forty units of fine on a legal person.
+(2) For the disclosure of indirectly identifiable data received for research purposes to third persons or for the use thereof for a purpose other than that for which the data were initially requested and provided, a warning or a fine from two to seventy units of fine shall be imposed on a natural person but a fine from six to one hundred and forty units of fine - on a legal person.

 [24 October 2019 / Section shall come into force on 1 July 2020.
 See Paragraph 5 of Transitional Provisions]